prasannamoharana/wordcounter/README.md

 wordcounter
 ===========

-Simple tool to count words and characters
+Simple tool to count words and characters...great & nice